talwarabhimanyu/nlp_experiments/README.md

 * My implementation of an LSTM based language model with Beam Search (for sentence generation).
 * [Click this link for Colab Notebook](https://colab.research.google.com/drive/1nD2s4r7XrYP95gxfBoTr3Ajy9QW4YjUQ "Language Model with Beam Search")

-### Visualization of Layer Activation Distribution with & without BatchNorm
+### Visualization of Layer Activation Distribution with and without BatchNorm
 * Inspired by the paper [_How Does Batch Normalization Help Optimization?_](https://arxiv.org/abs/1805.11604), this notebook trains a VGG-11 architecture on CIFAR-10 and compares layer activation distributions with and without BatchNorm.
 * The plots below show disitribution of activations of Layer 10 (of the VGG11 network without BatchNorm) with and without using BatchNorm (see notebook for code).
 	<p float="middle">